-For the subset of the alternative temporal configurations highlighted by the black square in Fig. A1A, we compute correlation maps similar to those in Fig. 2B (we only investigate a subset because the computational cost is high).
-Fig. A3 illustrates which cells remain robustly correlated within all five of the cross-validation folds in the data from 1950-2021.
-The original configuration of this study is displayed in panel C with the red title.
-One sees that the patterns shift when alternative time scales and lead time gaps are chosen.
-For instance, the cluster of cells extending from component 1 along the equator to the northern coast of Papua New Guinea (e.g. Fig. A3C,D) disappears at shortest averaging time scale (panels I-K).
+For the subset of the alternative temporal configurations highlighted by the black square in Fig. A1a, we compute correlation maps similar to those in Fig. 2b (we only investigate a subset because the computational cost is high).
+Figure A3 illustrates which cells remain robustly correlated within all five of the cross-validation folds in the data from 1950-2021.
+The original configuration of this study is displayed in Fig. A3c with the red title.
+One sees that the patterns shift when alternative timescales and lead time gaps are chosen.
+For instance, the cluster of cells extending from component 1 along the equator to the northern coast of Papua New Guinea (e.g. Fig. A3c, d) disappears on the shortest averaging timescale (Fig. A3i-k).
 Also influential is whether the cross-validation is performed on only the decades after 1980 (Fig. A2).
 In this case the equatorial extension is completely absent.
-Overall we see that the component 1 and 2 boxes capture those parts of the patterns that appear in the majority of the configurations.
+Overall, we see that the component 1 and 2 boxes capture those parts of the patterns that appear in the majority of the configurations.